newtein/CRR/README.md

 # Centralized Reviews and Ratings - "Review Pool"
-Developed an integrated platform for reviews and ratings of multiple services namely, Hotels, Food, Flights and Jobs [Details Readme.md].
+Developed an integrated platform for reviews and ratings of multiple services namely, Hotels, Food, Flights and Jobs.
 In-order to aggregate the information we used API's of TripAdvisor, Zomato, goibibo and GlassDoor.

+### Illustrative Readme with snapshots of implemented Web-Application.

 ![alt text](https://raw.githubusercontent.com/newtein/CRR/master/UI/1.%20welcome_page.JPG)